-For this question, the hiring manager wants to know that you’ve done your homework and are interested in their physical medicine and rehabilitation practice for a reason.
-They want to feel confident you share their mission and aren’t only interested in taking any old job.
-Answer honestly and specifically, but offer an answer that shows them why you value the work they do and why you want to be a part of it.
+The hiring manager wants to know that you’ve done your homework and are interested in their physical medicine and rehabilitation practice for a reason.
+They want to feel confident you share their mission and aren’t only interested in the salary.
+Your answers will show them you’re motivated to do the job, and you took the time to research.

-“I noticed that your organization was making great strides in treating soldiers who were returning from Afghanistan for non-medicinal pain management.
-I really want to be part of a practice that focuses on helping the men and women who have served find relief from their pain.”
+“I noticed your organization was making great strides in treating soldiers who were returning from Afghanistan for non-medicinal pain management.
+I really want to be part of a practice that focuses on helping the men and women who have served to find relief from their pain.”

-This type of answer works for a wide range of conditions, illnesses and injuries, including spinal cord injuries, birth defect injuries, and even osteoporosis.
+This type of answer works for a wide range of disorders, diseases and injuries, including spinal cord injuries, traumatic brain injuries and osteoporosis.
 The goal is to let them know why you feel you’re a good fit.
 If possible, tell a story and make it personal.
 If your story resonates with the interviewer and shows your genuine desire to work for them, you’ll be hard to forget once the interview is over.

-“When I was in high school, we had a tornado come through our town, displacing a lot of families and leaving pets homeless.
-My friends and I got together and started a drive to collect blankets, pet food, bowls, pet crates and carriers for the shelter, so they could temporarily house more animals and help reunite them with their families.”
+“When I was in high school, we had a tornado come through our town, displacing a lot of families and leaving their pets homeless.
+My friends and I got together and started a drive to collect blankets, pet food, bowls, crates and carriers for the shelter, so they could temporarily house more animals and help reunite them with their families.”

 You don’t want to come across as arrogant, but this is the right time to strut your stuff — a little.
 Show your pride in your education and training.
-Your interviewers want to know more about your academic achievements and experiences, and what you expect life to be like as a physiatrist.
+Your interviewer wants to know more about your academic achievements and experiences, and what you expect life to be like as a physiatrist.
 Your answer to this question allows them to determine whether or not you have realistic expectations.
 They also want to gauge how well your training and education match their practice and needs.